khayitmuradov/TodoListApp/README.md

 | EP07 | US28       | Sign out                                                                        | 7        |               |
 | EP07 | US29       | Restore password                                                                | 8        |               |
 | EP08 | US30       | Application menu                                                                | 4        |   Completed   |

-## Project Evaluation

-The project is evaluated using both technical evaluation criteria and an assessment of the scope and quality of the implementation of user stories.
-Both technical evaluation criteria and criteria for user stories are described in [Project Evaluation](project-evaluation.md) document.